CS222-UIUC/Job-Application-Manager/README.md

 *A Smart Application Tracking & Skill Recommendation Platform*

 ## Introduction
-Our **Job Application Management System** is a full-stack web platform that helps users organize their job search and application process.
+Our **Job Application Manager** is a full-stack web platform that helps users organize their job search and application process.
 Job seekers often lose track of deadlines, stages, and required skill requirements across many platforms.
 Our application allows users to:

 - Track various applications on a centralized dashboard
 - Get suggestions by AI on skills to practice